 There are several opportunities for adults to get involved at Saint Brigid School.
 All families joining the community of Saint Brigid Catholic School are strongly encouraged to participate in educational service in some capacity.
 A volunteer sign-up sheet is part of the packet received at the beginning of the school year and includes many opportunities to be of service to our school.
 Adults who volunteer to work in the classroom or participate in any field trip are required by the Diocese of Saginaw to attend a session of “Virtus: Protecting God’s Children.”
 A background check will also be conducted for anyone who works or volunteers in the school.

 What is the PTO?

-The Parent Teacher Organization (PTO) represents an opportunity to be involved in the decisions affecting use of funds at the school.
-PTO sponsors a variety of activities, including the annual Sock Hop dance, the Scrip fundraising program, the Auction Gala and the Book Fair.
-Proceeds from fundraising programs directly impact the school in the form of instructional aids for teachers that are not covered by tuition, new school supplies and scholarship programs.
+The Parent Teacher Organization (PTO) represents an opportunity to be involved in the decisions affecting the use of funds at the school.
+PTO sponsors a variety of activities, including the annual Sock Hop dance, the Scrip fundraising program, the Auction Gala, and the Book Fair.
+Proceeds from fundraising programs directly impact the school in the form of instructional aids for teachers that are not covered by tuition, new school supplies, and scholarship programs.
 All parents are members of the PTO and it is hoped that all parents will participate or volunteer their time or talent to the best of their ability.
-Meetings are scheduled on the fourth Tuesday of each month at 7 p.m.
-Participation is one way to be involved in the decision making process as to how funds are allocated.
+Meetings are scheduled on the third Monday of each month at 6:30 p.m.
+Participation is one way to be involved in the decision-making process as to how funds are allocated.

 What if my other children attend Midland Public Schools, and there is a scheduled MPS day off?